TmSalviano/TmSalviano/README.md

-<small>Since I've started to use Github way after I began to program.
-My previously completed projects will be posted here as repos, so don't be surprised by full projects with no commits, etc.<small/>
+<small>Since I've started to use Github way after I began to program, my previously completed projects will be posted here as repos.
+Therefore don't be surprised by full projects with no commits, etc.<small/>
 ## About Me

 <table width="100%" height="100%">